CrazeeGhost/PS4JbEmu/README.md

   ![image](https://user-images.githubusercontent.com/2664857/149229582-18780783-6d47-4d12-89ab-1898da33e1c7.png) <br />
 4. For Pi4 B, connect a USB C cable from Pi to PS4
 5. Power up the PS4.
 This should also boot up your Pi
+6. Use `raspi-config` to expand the filesystem to the capacity of your SD card
-6. On the PS4 go to Browser and visit http://ip.address.of.your.pi
+7. On the PS4 go to Browser and visit http://ip.address.of.your.pi
-7. Click on the GoldHen button for the version you want to exploit with
+8. Click on the GoldHen button for the version you want to exploit with
     a.
 A popup will be thrown saying USB emulation started and wait for ps4 pop up
     ![image](https://user-images.githubusercontent.com/20742243/151671687-3a16a6db-a56e-45d8-bc13-9ff76598949d.png) <br />
     b.
 Once the USB message disappears, Click ok
     c.
 Gold Hen will load automatically
-8. If you need SSH access, username is `pi` and password is `ps4jb`
+9. If you need SSH access, username is `pi` and password is `ps4jb`

 ### Setup - Advanced Method
 1. Install a clean Raspberry Pi OS image to an SD card (Developed and tested on Debian Bullseye)